 Egg-Poaching: the Killer Threat

-However, laws protecting them are rarely enforced, and maleos still suffer tremendous pressure from poaching: their eggs are generally not needed for subsistence, but are routinely poached for sale as a status or luxury item.
-This poaching of eggs, coupled with habitat loss, is pushing the maleo toward extinction.
-It is illegal to kill, take, harass, or trade in maleo eggs or adult birds, but, without enforcement, these practices continue.
+However, laws protecting them are rarely enforced, and maleos still suffer tremendous pressure from poaching.
+Their eggs are generally not needed for subsistence, but are routinely poached for sale as a status or luxury item.
+Followed by habitat loss, egg poaching is the number one threat to maleo populations today.

 A Remarkable Bird

 The maleo has a unique life history.
-Adult maleos pair for life, and spend most of their time in native Sulawesi rainforests.
+Adult maleos are usually found in pairs, and spend most of their time in native Sulawesi rainforests.
 But when ready, a male and female maleo pair will travel on foot many kilometers to a communal nesting ground, usually on a coastal beach or near a hot spring.

 There, the maleo pair will spend hours digging a large pit, in which the female will lay one single, enormous egg.
 The maleo bird is about the size of a domestic chicken, but the maleo egg is six times the size of a chicken egg!

-Having laid their egg, the maleo pair will re-bury it, sometimes as much as a meter deep, and then return to their rainforest home, leaving the egg to be incubated by the sun-warmed sand or hot spring heat.
+Having laid their egg, the maleo pair will re-bury it as much as a meter deep, and then return to their rainforest home, leaving the egg to be incubated by the sun-warmed sand or hot spring heat.
 If left undisturbed, about 60-80 days later the chick hatches underground and digs its way to the surface.
-After a short rest, the chick will fly off into the forest to make its way on its own with no parental care at all!
+After a short rest, the chick will fly off into the forest to make its way entirely on its own, with no parental care at all!

 AlTo’s Maleo Conservation Efforts